-Linggi decision, it seems safe to predict that the courts would not allow condemnation if there were any other reasonable alternative to the taking.
+33 Reasoning from the common law way of necessity cases-and the 34 Lingsi decision, it seems safe to predict that the courts would not allow condemnation if there were any other reasonable alternative to the taking.

 This survey demonstrates the uncertainty that now exists as to whether property may be taken to provide an access road from an established highway to the land of a private person.
-This uncertainty
+This uncertainty should be eliminated in any revision of the law of eminent domain.
+The following recommendations are made in this connection:

-- 1. The provision in condivision (4) of Section 1238 of the Code of Civil Procedure relating to "byroads" and subdivision (6) of the same section should be eliminated.
-These provisions should be superseded by more explicit statutory provisions. - 2.
-A staintary provision should be enacted to provide expressly that any public condemnor that acquires property for a public use may acquire by eminent domain such additional property as is necessary to provide access to property not taken which would otherwise become landlocked by the taking.
+- I. The provision to subdivision (4) of Section 1238 of the Code of Civil Procedure relating to Thyroads" and subdivision (6) of the same section should --be eleminated.
+These provisions should be superseded by more explicit statutory provisions. - A statutory provision should be eracted to provide expressly that any public condemnor that acquires property for a public use may acquire by emisent domain such additional property as is necessary to provide access to property not taken which would otherwise become landlocked by the taking.
 It is fairly clear that the taking of property to provide access in this situation would be held to be a public use.
 Although such a statute might be limited to takings for limited access highways, such a limitation is not recommended.
-Since it is the taking by the condemnor that creates the need for the access road, the condemnor should have authority to provide access where this would be the appropriate method of mitigating the adverse consequences of the taking.
-Any attempted abuse could be prevented by finding that the taking for the access road is not a public use under the facts of the parti-The Celifornia Supreme Court has recently taken a very liberal position toward "excess condemnation" and a significant benefit of the recommended statutory provision would be elimination of the need for excess condemnation in some situations,
+Since it is the taking by the condemnor that creates the need for the access read, the condemnor should have authority to provide access where this would be the appropriate method of mitigating the adverse consequences of the taking.
+Any attempted abuse could be prevented by finding that the taking for the access road is not a public use under the facts of the carti-The California Supreme Court has recently taken cular case. a very liberal position toward "excess condemnation" and a significant benefit of the recommended statutory provision would be elimination of the need for excess condemnation in some situations.

-3. A procedure similar in substance to that provided by former Streets and Highways Code Sections 1126-1133 should be reenacted.
-These sections were repealed in 1961.
-They permitted the county board of supervisors to take property for a road, open to all who desired to use it, but required that the cost of acquisition, establishment, and maintaining the road the imposed on the person or persons primarily benefited.
+3. A procedure similar in substance to that provided by former Streets and Highways Code Sections 1128-1133 should be recnacted.
+These sections were expended in 1961.
+They permitted the county board of supervisors to take property for a road, open to all who desired to use it, but required that the cost of acquisition, establishment, and maintaining the road be imposed on the person or persons primarily benefited.
 This procedure places the board of supervisors in the position of determining whether the access road should be established.
 On the other hand, it imposes the costs on the benefited persons.
 If this type of procedure were adopted, the statute should permit cities and other public entities concerned with road work to utilize the procedure.

-A convenient means of accomplishing this recommendation would be to amend the Street Opening Act of 1903 (Street and Highways Code Sections 4000-4443) to make clear that byroads may be provided pursuant to that act.
+A convenient means of accomplishing this recommendation would be to amend the Street Opening Act of 1903 (Street and Highways Code Sections 5000-4443) to make clear that byroads may be provided pursuant to that act.
 The act appears to be the one most readily adaptable for the opening of byroads since it provides a complete and satisfactory procedure covering notice, legislative and judicial review, compensation and assessment.